 - Add garlic and ginger.
 Cook for 1 minute.
 Add the rice and toast it for about 3-4 minutes until it becomes a golden brown color.
 Do not burn!

-- Transfer the rice mixture to a rice cooker or instant pot, and add 2 cups of reserved poaching broth and salt.
-Cook accordingly.
+- Transfer the rice mixture to a rice cooker or instant pot, and add 2 cups of reserved poaching broth (or more) and salt.
+Cook accordingly. (see notes)

 - Bring the remaining poaching broth to a boil until it is reduced in half.
 Adjust the seasoning with salt, and black or white pepper if needed.